 So then I think, could it be that Olivia thinks I’m not a serious client?
 Well, it can’t be that, especially since I initiated a conversation on payment options in person, and let her know that I can write her out a check for the full price on the spot if I see a diamond that I love.

 The only thing that comes to mind is a lawsuit that one of my businesses was involved in 5+ years ago.
 I was sued by a large company and the lawsuit came to an end after a few months.
 That’s it.

-Personally, I find it hard to understand why a civil lawsuit (that was about contract) is so severe, that Olivia can’t come around to selling to me.
-With the two meetings that I came in with, I was polite, I handled with the diamonds with care, and I showed her respect.
+Personally, I find it hard to understand why a civil lawsuit (that was about a contract) is so severe, that Olivia can’t come around to selling to me.
+During the two meetings that I came in with, I was polite, I handled the diamonds with care, and I showed her respect.
 But the response I received, after being 7 weeks in the dark was completely disrespectful.